zuozhenggh/learning-library/data-management-library/goldengate/migrate-postgre-atp/labs/lab4.md

 ![](/files/micro_ggadmin_0.png)

 It will open OGGADMIN Security and you will see we already have a connection to **HOL Target ATP** database.
 However, you still need to add password here.
-Click on a pencil icon to alter credentials.
+Click on a pencil icon to **alter credentials**.

 ![](/files/micro_ggadmin_1.png)

 ## **Step 7**: Update password and test connection

-Provide password ` GG##lab12345 ` and verify it.
+Provide the password ` GG##lab12345 ` and verify it.
 This is your ggadmin password, which we provided in lab 3.

 **NOTE: if you specified different password, please use that password**

 ![](/files/micro_ggadmin_2.png)